 - No ATM fees (in-network)

-These fees may seem small, but they add up over time.
-If you pay monthly fees of $9.95 for a year, you’re spending over $119 a year just to do business with that bank.
+These monthly fees may seem small, but they add up over time.
+If you pay $9.95 every month in fees, you’re spending over $119 a year just to do business with that bank.
 And if you regularly pay overdraft fees, the charges get even more ridiculous.

 That’s why one of the biggest advantages of banking through Chime is that there are no fees.
 Chime doesn’t charge monthly maintenance fees, and you don’t have to worry about overdraft fees either.
 If a charge is submitted that would overdraw your account, Chime will simply reject the transaction.